 Meet the Economic Development Staff

-Danita Boonchaisri, Deputy Director and Business Development, holds a B.S. in communications and an M.S. in business management from University of Maryland University College.
+Danita Boonchaisri, Deputy Director, holds a B.S. in communications and an M.S. in business management from University of Maryland University College.
 She has more than 20 years of experience in the fields of marketing and communications and over 15 years of experience in economic development.
 Ms. Boonchaisri is responsible for managing the Calvert County Industrial Park and Patuxent Business Park.
 She is a business ombudsman for the county, a commercial site plan monitor on behalf of the business community and administrator of the Calvert Economic Development Loan Fund (CEDLF).
 Prior to joining the Department of Economic Development, she served as director of the Small Business Development Center, Southern Region, and the Entrepreneur and Leadership Center at the College of Southern Maryland.
 She also worked as a senior administrator and publication manager at the American Physical Society.

 She is a member of the Maryland Economic Development Association (MEDA) and the International Economic Development Council (IEDC).
 She is also a 2008 graduate of Leadership Maryland.